imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 You can search by any search phrase

     (imixs workflow engine)

+A client can extend the computed text content by reacting on the CDI event 'org.imixs.workflow.engine.index.IndexEvent'.
+The event is fired immediately before the computed text content for the current document will be added into the index.
+For example the CDI Bean 'FileDataIndexer' extends the text content with the text content from attached files.

 ### index.fields.analyze
-The property 'index.fields.analyze' defines a comma separated list of fields whose will be added as keyword  fields into the lucene index.
-You can search the content by naming the field.
+The property 'index.fields.analyze' defines a comma separated list of fields whose values will be added as keyword  fields into the lucene index.
+You can search the content by naming the field in lucene serach query.

     ($workflowsummary:approved*) AND (imixs workflow engine)